Rankings

 Consider online HBCU MBA programs if you would like the option of asynchronous or synchronous learning.
 As with online programs, there will likely be deadlines for online students enrolled in a self-paced set-up.
 You should consider the curriculum of HBCU online MBA programs as one important deciding factor.

-Is it hard to enroll in an MBA program at an HBCU?
+Is it hard to enroll in a top HBCU MBA program?

 Admission to HBCUs isn’t particularly difficult, but it isn’t a guarantee either.
 Like the rest of other schools or top Ivy Leagues, it all boils down to your qualifications and admission requirements.
 HBCUs have an average acceptance rate of 59%.